indico/indico-user-docs/docs/lectures/creating.md

 ![](../assets/lecture_category_select.png)

 Then, type in the _Title_ for your lecture and choose the _Date_ of your event.
 By clicking on _Add occurrence_ you can add more dates of the same lecture series.
 Do the same for the hour of the day and the duration of your event.
+You can learn more about event series [here](../event_series.md).

 ![](../assets/lecture_occurence.png)